Maggie-XShen/smc-in-a-box/README.md

 - Owner: URL of the output party for servers to submit aggregated shares.

 ### 3. Run the software
-Before starting any party, in the smc-in-a-box folder, run the following command line to ensure that all dependencies are properly fetched
+Before starting any party, in the smc-in-a-box folder, run the following command line to ensure that all dependencies are properly fetched.
 ```
 $ go mod tidy
 ```

-To start a server, in the server/cmd folder, compile and run:
+To start a server, in the server/cmd folder, compile then run:
 ```
 $ ./cmd -confpath="path_to_server_config_file" -inputpath="path_to_experiments_file" -logpath="path_to_log_folder" -n_client=num_of_clients
 ```

-To start an output party, in the outputparty/cmd folder, compile and run:
+To start an output party, in the outputparty/cmd folder, compile then run:
 ```
 $ ./cmd -confpath="path_to_output_party_config_file" -inputpath="path_to_experiments_file" -logpath="path_to_log_folder" -n_client=num_of_clients
 ```